Stephen Brown (film producer)

-Stephen Brown is an American producer, media executive and entrepreneur.
+Stephen Brown (born January 18, 1961) is an American producer, media executive and entrepreneur.

-He has spent the majority of his career in the media industry as a senior executive and board member.
+Brown has spent the majority of his career in the media industry as a senior executive and board member.

 Productions on which he is credited include Seven, The Fugitive, The Devil's Advocate and A Perfect Murder.

 Career

 Brown produced "The Ottoman Lieutenant".
 Brown is a co-founder and partner in Ambitious Productions, an integrated digital and traditional media production company.

 Previously, Brown served as president and CEO of USA-Intertainment Inc., a subsidiary of Intertainment AG.

 Prior to joining Intertainment, Brown was president of Kopelson Entertainment.

 Since 2008 he has served as a consultant to Vahid & Associates Brand Futurists in Bahrain.